hojat-gazestani/Cloud/GCP/Corsera/GCP-Core Infrastructure.md

 * free daily quota that provides storage, reads, writes, deletes and small operations at no charge

 * Questions
-  * How are Cloud Datastore and Cloud Bigtable alike
-    * They are both highly scalable
-    * They are both NoSQL databases.

 * Cloud Datastore databases CAN span App Engine and Compute Engine applications.